KILN DRIED ASH HARDWOOD LOGS - 1 Metre Cubed CRATE

 Our kiln dried logs are the best quality and are of the highest quality for low moisture content and best for heat generation.

-COLLECTION IN STORE AVAILABLE - FREE LOCAL DELIVERY
+COLLECTION IN STORE AVAILABLE - FREE DELIVERY within 5 miles

 - Multi-fuel stoves

 The logs are kiln dried for a minimum of 5 full days in order to dry properly.
 Sometimes if the humidity level is very high this is increased for up to 7 days ( usually in the coldest part of mid-winter.)

 When the logs are put into the kiln, the logs are firstly put into crates of between one and two cubic meters capacity, the logs are not stacked tightly together but merely thrown randomly into the crate creating as much air space as possible.
 Some companies stack the logs in a crate in 3 rows tightly together to get as many logs into the kiln as possible, if the logs are stacked together then the air and most importantly the heat can not pass freely between the logs, drying them in an even manner.
 The crates are also stacked in the kiln with a 20 to 30 cm distance between the crates so as to let air and heat come into contact with all the logs evenly.